bullhorn/invenias-api-docs/source/index.html.md

 </aside>

 ## Unauthorized (401) Response Code
-The 401 Unauthorized status code is returned when the API request is missing authentication credentials or the credentials provided are invalid.
+The `401` Unauthorized status code is returned when the API request is missing authentication credentials or the credentials provided are invalid.
 This may happen for any of the following reasons:
 <ul>
-    <li>The username has been changed.</li>
+    <li>The user account username has been changed.</li>
     <li>The user account password has been reset.</li>
     <li>The user account has been disabled.</li>
     <li>The token has expired.</li>
     <li>The license has been removed from the user account.</li>
     <li>The user accounts permission group has been changed and it's no longer in the 'System Administrator' group.</li>
+    <li>The tenant's database has been pushed from our production environment to another environment to be worked on (e.g. Merging databases, data cleansing, etc...) by an SI Partner or our Professional Services team and all tokens have been invalidated.</li>
     <li>The user account has been disabled by our BTO team due to exceeding 9000 429 responses within a 5 minute period.
 Please check your logs for 429 responses.
 Please note, in this event, the primary contact of the Invenias customer will be notified of this action.</li>
 </ul>

 ## Forbidden (403) Response Code
 The `403` error status code indicates the server understood the request but refuses to authorize it.

 If authentication credentials were provided in the request, the server considers them insufficient to grant access.
-For example, the user might be trying to access account-level information that's only viewable by the account administrator, and the credentials being passed on the API request are for a regular user account.
+For example, a user might be trying to delete entities and the credentials being passed on the API request are for a user account without the appropriate permissions to do so.

 Another reason this status code might be returned is in case the user did not request an API access token with the correct permissions.

 To fix the API call for those two situations, make sure that the credentials you are using have the access level required by the endpoint, or that the access token has the correct permissions.

 Please note, if you are receiving `404` or `403` response codes from our servers there's a chance the Application has expired.
 In this event please see [here](https://bullhorn.github.io/invenias-api-docs/#renewing-an-application) for more information on what to do.
 If you're unsure if your Application has expired or not please email our support team using support@invenias.com and they will be able to check for you.